skramm/cpphtmltags/manual.md

 Homepage: https://github.com/skramm/cpphtmltags/

+## Introduction
-There is a single class to use: `Httag`.
+This library is build around a single class to use: `Httag`, along with some helper free functions.
-It is defined in the namespace `httag`.
-Some helper function are also available, also in this namespace.
+All of it is defined in the namespace `httag`.
+This class models an HTML tag (aka element), that can be streamed in file.

 Two types of tags can be created, but they are both handled trough the same class, for conveniency.
 They only differ in the way they are created, and how they generate some output.
-The first type is independant of any output device, it is up to the user to stream them in some output stream.
+The first type is independent of any output device, it is up to the user to stream them in some output stream.
 With the second type, you assign an output stream at creation time.

+The library and the contained class can be used in two ways, either through classical object paradigm, either through a set of macros.
+These basically wrap the code, it ends up as the same thing.
+The first method can be considered as a bit "cleaner", but the second method has a large advantage during development stage: it gives the location of your incorrect code in case of illegal usage.
+For more details, [see here](#macro).

+But anyhow, you might want to check the classical API first.

+## A - Classical User Interface

-## Instanciation
+### A.1 - Instanciation

-### Method 1
+Two types of constructors are available, the second one offering a mean to store the output stream in the object.

+#### Type 1 constructor
 Just a regular object:
 ```C++
 Httag mytag( HT_P );